yongcongwang/blog/source/_posts/autonomous/apollo_prediction_module.md

 #### ScenarioManager
 The `ScenarioManager` class **depends on** `FeatureExtractor` to generate environment features and **depends on** `ScenarioAnalyzer` to analyze current scenario.
 If necessary, `ScenarioManager` will set obstacls' priorities as:
-- IGNORE, if the obstacle is no need to consider;
+- IGNORE, if the obstacle is no need to be considered;
-- NORMAL, if the obstacle needs to be considered.
+- NORMAL, if the obstacle should be considered.
 ![priority](/images/2020/prediction/priority.png?raw=true)

 The obstacle is set to `NORMAL` if the obstacle is: